collapsed-stacks/startups/questions/3058/launching-an-mvp-without-initial-data.md

 - posted by: [Davidraz](https://stackexchange.com/users/4447731/davidraz) on 2015-02-01
 - score: 1

-<p>I think it depends on the <strong>core value</strong> of your app and the goals of your MVP test.</p>
+I think it depends on the **core value** of your app and the goals of your MVP test.

-<p>From your description, it seems like your app has 2 main value propositions.
+From your description, it seems like your app has 2 main value propositions.
 1. To create new meetings and invite people in (Which supposed to be better than any existing solution).
-2. To discover new meetings to attend to (I'm a bit guessing here because its not clear whether meeting can be open).</p>
+2. To discover new meetings to attend to (I'm a bit guessing here because its not clear whether meeting can be open).

-<p>So I think  that your problem is not only that you have nothing to show on your second value proposition but that <strong>you can't offer yet your second value proposition.</strong>
+So I think  that your problem is not only that you have nothing to show on your second value proposition but that **you can't offer yet your second value proposition.**
 I have a similar egg-chicken challenge in my startup, Questter.
 What we have decided to do, is to focus initially on our first value proposition.
-We also created some real content by ourselves (mostly as a demo). </p>
+We also created some real content by ourselves (mostly as a demo).

-<p>I don't think that using false data is a good idea.
-People notice those things and it make you look unreliable.</p>
+I don't think that using false data is a good idea.
+People notice those things and it make you look unreliable.

-<p>You can put the focus on creating meetings by crafting your marketing message (explain users why your solution is the best for creating meetings) and by changing the UI, so no content will not be very noticeable (Maybe by focusing the main screen on creating meetings).</p>
+You can put the focus on creating meetings by crafting your marketing message (explain users why your solution is the best for creating meetings) and by changing the UI, so no content will not be very noticeable (Maybe by focusing the main screen on creating meetings).

-<p>I think that such approach will also be a better test of your MVP because this will tell you whether you have the potential to grow (Because more features and better UI won't get you traction anyway).</p>
+I think that such approach will also be a better test of your MVP because this will tell you whether you have the potential to grow (Because more features and better UI won't get you traction anyway).

-<p>Good Luck </p>
+Good Luck

-<p>David   </p>
+David